Moi University: Graduation

 Graduation ceremonies are held each year at the Graduation Pavilion.

 Kesses Dam

 Boat rides in Kesses Dam are popular among students.

 Dating students, student clubs as well as individuals can enjoy a boat ride at the dam offered by local dam guides at a small fee.

 Student life

 Social

 A nearby shopping centre called "Stage" supplies most of the students' economic needs.
 There can be found minimarts, nightclubs, convenience stores and other economic activities here.
 The origin of the name is from the time when the area was a stop for matatus that plied the Kesses-Eldoret Town route.

-Religious services are available at the Grace Chapel ('GC', Protestant), Lecture Hall 1 (Christian Union) and at St. Michael's Chapel (Catholic).
+Religious services are available at the Moi University Seventh-Day Adventist Church (MUSDA, LT3/LT4), Grace Chapel ('GC', Protestant), Lecture Hall 1 (Christian Union) and at St. Michael's Chapel (Catholic).

 Clubs and societies

 Some of the newspapers/publications are The 3rd Eye, "Legacy", "AIESEC" among others.

 There are numerous societies for student engagement, such as Enactus, etc.

 The student radio station is 103.9MUFM.